Warbo/chriswarbo-net/blog/2007-04-07-more_ui_ideas__graphics_for_my_pinball_engine_.md

 ---
 title: More UI ideas.
 Graphics for my pinball engine!
-dependencies: [ 'static/file2img.sh', 'static/images/UpgradeIssuesMockup.png' ]
+dependencies: [ 'static/images/UpgradeIssuesMockup.png' ]
+packages: [ 'file2img' ]
 ---
 I've got my pinball physics thing somewhat working now, and have even given it some graphical output (which meant learning AWT :( ), which is nice.
 I have also got another couple of user interface ideas.